rs-tml/rcss/README.md

-# RCSS - Macro that embed CSS into Rust app.
+# RCSS - Macro that embeds CSS into Rust app.

 ## Motivation:
-There is two ways of writing function-macros in rust.
+There are two ways of writing function macros in Rust.
 - One is to handle `TokenStream` from proc-macro.
-This way saves link to original code, therefore IDE and compiller can show errors linked to original code, variables can be resolved and so on.
+This way saves links to the original code, therefore IDE and compiler can show errors linked to the original code, variables can be resolved and so on.
 But `TokenStream` in Rust is specialized for Rust syntax and it's harder to support foreign syntax in it.

-Check out [rstml::RawText](https://github.com/rs-tml/rstml/blob/main/src/node/raw_text.rs) or [rstml::NodeName](https://github.com/rs-tml/rstml/blob/main/src/node/node_name.rs) both of this structs are providing a hacky way to parse HTML-specific syntax, like dash-seperated-idents or unquoted text.
+Check out [rstml::RawText](https://github.com/rs-tml/rstml/blob/main/src/node/raw_text.rs) or [rstml::NodeName](https://github.com/rs-tml/rstml/blob/main/src/node/node_name.rs) both of these structs provide a hacky way to parse HTML-specific syntax, like dash-seperated-idents or unquoted text.

-- The other way is to handle macro input as regular string.
+- The other way is to handle macro input as a regular string.
-This way is more flexible, because you can use any parser you want, but you loose all benefits of `TokenStream` and have to write your own parser.
+This way is more flexible because you can use any parser you want, but you lose all the benefits of `TokenStream`` and have to write your parser.

-Unlike HTML-templating where you need some way to mix reactive variables from Rust and templates - CSS usually contain static predefined content, which rarely need to be generated at runtime or compile time.
+Unlike HTML templating where you need some way to mix reactive variables from Rust and templates - CSS usually contains static predefined content, which rarely needs to be generated at runtime or compile time.
-Therefore link between original code and IDE is less important.
-Instead most of the users just want to write CSS for their components near it's implementation.
+Therefore link between the original code and IDE is less important.
+Instead, most of the users just want to write CSS for their components near its implementation.

-So instead of writing custom parser on top of `proc-macro::TokenStream`, this library tryies to convert macro call into string and work with convenient css preprocessors.
+So instead of writing a custom parser on top of `proc-macro::TokenStream`, this library tries to convert macro calls into strings and work with convenient CSS preprocessors.

 ## Info:

-RCSS support various embedding modes:
+RCSS supports various embedding modes:
-- Can preprocess css and output struct that work like css_modules.
+- Can preprocess CSS and output struct that work like css_modules.
-- Can output class-name for scoped-style api (this class name should be injected to all elements).
+- Can output class-name for scoped-style API (this class name should be injected into all elements).

 Support multiple backends:
-- [stylers](https://github.com/abishekatp/stylers) - library that provide css-like syntax, and aimed for `leptos` framework.
-Has smaller dependencies footprint, but slower and less powerfull.
+[stylers](https://github.com/abishekatp/stylers) - a library that provides CSS-like syntax, and is aimed for the `leptos`` framework.
+Has a smaller dependencies footprint, but slower and less powerful.

-- [lightningcss](https://lightningcss.dev/) - library from Parcel, writed on top of browsergrade `cssparser` - extremely fast and powerfull.
-But has large dependencies footprint.
+- [lightningcss](https://lightningcss.dev/) - library from Parcel, written on top of browser grade `cssparser` - extremely fast and powerful.
+But has a large dependencies footprint.

-- [procss](https://github.com/ProspectiveCo/procss) (in plans) - simple nom-based css parser, and preprocessor.
-Has small amount of dependencies, but work slower than `lightningcss`, and doesn't support all css syntax.
+- [procss](https://github.com/ProspectiveCo/procss) (in plans) - simple nom-based CSS parser, and preprocessor.
+Has a small number of dependencies, but works slower than `lightningcss`, and doesn't support all CSS syntax.

-Can output inline css content or agregate all css into one file (using build.rs).
+Can output inline CSS content or aggregate all CSS into one file (using build.rs).
-Contain various helpers for macro and build.rs writing.
+Contains various helpers for macro and build.rs writing.

 ## Usage:

-Lib contain feature flag for each backend, so you can choose which one to use.
+Lib contains a feature flag for each backend, so you can choose which one to use.

 ```toml
 [dependencies]
 rcss = { version = "0.1", features = ["lightningcss"] }
 ```
+By default "lightningcss" is enabled, but you can avoid using it by setting `default-features = false`.
-This allows optimize compiliation time, and reduce dependencies footprint on demand.
+This allows for optimized compilation time and reduces dependency's footprint on demand.

-All api is devided into modules, and can be represented as a tree:
+All API is divided into modules, and can be represented as a tree:
 ```text
 --- rcss
     |- inline  (api that return css as string in second output params)